-Disinfect the urine by adding 2 cups of bleach into the toilet.
-Let it stand for about 20 minutes before flushing.
-You should also wash your genital area very carefully after you urinate, so your skin doesn’t become irritated from the BCG.
+- For 6 hours after treatment, wash your genital area very carefully after you urinate, so your skin doesn’t become irritated from the BCG.
 Wash your hands thoroughly, too.

-Women should avoid getting pregnant or breastfeeding while on BCG therapy.
+- Avoid getting pregnant or breastfeeding while on BCG therapy.

 - a burning sensation in the bladder